VNGRD/quartz/content/notes/web-related concepts.md

 ---
 # Parts of the web

-==WEB PAGE==: a document that can be displayed in a browser, accessible by a unique address ^040d6e
+<mark style="background: #FFF3A3A6;">WEB PAGE</mark>: a document that can be displayed in a browser, accessible by a unique address
 - Written in HTML
 - Employs the use of style information, scripts, and media with **component files**.
 	- Style information is controlled by CSS